 “Okay.
 Let’s go home.”
 I helped her out of the clothes rack, took her hand and triumphantly sailed out of the store.

 My darling girl learned a valuable lesson that day, and it was twofold:

 To this day, I thank my lucky stars I wasn’t able to pluck her out of that clothes rack before she stopped screaming.
 If I had, I would have tried to bribe her to prevent my own embarrassment, anything to make her be quiet.
 I never would’ve learned my valuable lesson—Don’t give into tantrums.

 She never tried it again.
 I guess it wasn’t worth the effort.

 The Quick Solution to Tantrums?
 Ignore them and they will have no power.

 This is an excerpt from my upcoming book on how to address the strain in your relationship with your teenage daughter.
 If you would like to be notified when it’s out, sign up for my newsletter.

-Check out my other articles for more ideas on parenting and handling your student’s foray back to school.
+Check out my book, How To Keep Your Daughter From Slamming the Door for more parenting tips.
 If your mother-daughter relationship has been strained, take off for a weekend-getaway, just the two of you, at the Mother/Daughter Relationship Boot Camp Sept.
 22-24, 2017.
 Please share with anyone you know who wants to get back the close and loving relationship they used to enjoy with their daughter.